primaryodors/primarydock/PREDICTION.md

 php -f predict/method_optimized.php prot=OR1A1 lig=cis-3-hexen-1-ol
 ```

+If the name of the ligand contains spaces, then the spaces should be replaced with underscores, e.g. `lig=ethyl_vanillin`.
-If the name of the ligand contains parentheses, it's a good idea to put the entire lig= parameter in quotes, e.g.:
+If the ligand name contains parentheses, it's a good idea to put the entire lig= parameter in quotes, e.g.:

 ```
 php -f predict/method_optimized.php prot=OR1A1 "lig=(S)-(+)-carvone"